Radiation therapist: United Kingdom

-Therapeutic radiographers play a vital role in the treatment of cancer as the only healthcare professionals' qualified to plan and deliver radiotherapy.
+Therapeutic radiographers play a vital role in the treatment of cancer as the only healthcare professionals qualified to plan and deliver radiotherapy.
 Radiotherapy is used either on its own or in combination with surgery and/or chemotherapy.
 They manage the patient pathway through the many radiotherapy processes, as outlined below, providing care and support for patients throughout their radiotherapy treatment.

 Therapeutic radiographers are trained in all the many aspects of radiotherapy including:

 Simulation - using specialist x-ray fluoroscopy machines to target the area to be treated whilst minimising the amount of exposure to surrounding healthy tissue;

 CT/MR Simulation - producing scans to be used for the planning of a course of radiotherapy;

 Computer planning - producing a 3D plan of the dose distribution across the area to be treated;

 External beam treatment - using ionizing radiation, such as high-energy x-rays, the radiographer delivers accurate doses of radiation to the tumour;

-Mold Room - radiographers and technicians in the Mold Room produce immobilization/beam attenuation devices for those receiving radiotherapy to the head or neck, as well as other custom devices for a patients treatment;
+Mold Room - radiographers and technicians in the Mold Room produce immobilization/beam attenuation devices for those receiving radiotherapy to the head or neck, as well as other custom devices for a patient's treatment;

 Brachytherapy - the use of small radioactive sources placed on or in tumors to treat to a high dose while avoiding normal tissues;